 Welcome to the Doane College Biology Department

-The science of biology plays a central role in important issues like global climate change, stem cell research and ecological restoration, as well as global health issues such as avian influenza, tuberculosis and HIV/AIDS.
+The science of biology plays a central role in important issues like global climate change, stem cell research and ecological restoration, as well as global health issues such as Ebola, avian influenza, tuberculosis, and HIV/AIDS.

 Through the Doane biology program, students will learn to see common strategies that exist across life and biological scales from individual molecular interactions through whole ecosystem energy flow.
 Students will become familiar with the relationship between structure and function of biological molecules, organisms and ecosystems.
 This approach helps students avoid artificial compartmentalizing of biology into its various scales.
 Reorganizing biology content in this way can help students see commonalities that can serve as anchors from which to build in future courses and learning experiences.
 In addition to better preparing students for the biological professions of today, our curriculum helps foster a greater appreciation for the discipline as a whole.